 Tony has worked in many roles focused on the commercialization of IU intellectual property.
 Prior to joining IU, Tony was the Executive Director and General Counsel of the Indiana 21st Century Research and Technology Fund and worked as the Deputy Director of the Indiana State Budget Agency under Governor Mitch Daniels.
 He has a bachelor’s degree in business and JD from Indiana University and an MBA from Butler University.

 Ken Green has more than 30 years of experience in the life sciences industry in a broad range of roles including medical practitioner, investor, and manager.
-He co-founded Spring Mill Venture Partners an early-stage venture found and serves on a number of technology boards.
+He co-founded Spring Mill Venture Partners, an early-stage venture fund and serves on a number of technology boards.
 He has held senior roles at SenMed Medical Ventures and Bristol Myers Squibb, and has taught graduate-level courses at Indiana University, Notre Dame, and Purdue University.

 Ken holds an MD from the University of Toronto and an MBA from the Kenan-Flagler School of Business at the University of North Carolina, Chapel Hill.

 Maggie received her bachelor's degree in Classical Studies from DePauw University.
 You can connect with Maggie on Twitter (at) MMusgrave65.